Child Safety Reporting

 Mandatory reporting

-HeyOtto takes seriously our responsibility to protect children.
 Where federal or state law requires us to report suspected child abuse, neglect, or exploitation — including when we obtain actual knowledge of apparent CSAM on our service — we will make reports to the appropriate authorities.
+This may include NCMEC, law enforcement, or state child protective agencies.

 Cooperation with law enforcement

 Law enforcement may contact our Trust & Safety team at safety@heyotto.app.
-For security vulnerabilities and technical security matters, use security@heyotto.app and our Vulnerability Disclosure Policy.
+For security vulnerabilities, use security@heyotto.app and our Vulnerability Disclosure Policy.

 Reporting to NCMEC (where required by law)

-Under U.S. federal law (18 U.S.C. § 2258A), providers like HeyOtto must report apparent CSAM on our service to the National Center for Missing & Exploited Children when we become aware of it.
+Under U.S. federal law (18 U.S.C. § 2258A), providers like HeyOtto must report apparent CSAM on our service to NCMEC when we become aware of it.

-Anyone — not just HeyOtto — can report suspected online exploitation of a child to NCMEC at report.cybertip.org.
+Anyone can report suspected online exploitation of a child to NCMEC at report.cybertip.org.

 Contact email for Trust & Safety